pololu/a-star/README.txt

 Pololu A-Star Software and Drivers

-These files are the software and drivers for the Pololu A-Star 32U4 Micro, a tiny programmable module featuring Atmel's ATmega32U4 microcontroller.
+These files are the software and drivers for the Pololu A-Star 32U4 boards, which are a family of tiny programmable modules featuring Atmel's ATmega32U4 microcontroller.

 For more information about the A-Star, see the user's guide: http://www.pololu.com/docs/0J61